jvlara/active-record-query-count/README.md

-# ActiveRecordQueryTracker
+# ActiveRecordQueryCount

-`ActiveRecordQueryTracker` is a Ruby gem designed to help you track and analyze SQL queries executed by your ActiveRecord models.
+`ActiveRecordQueryCount` is a Ruby gem designed to help you track and analyze SQL queries executed by your ActiveRecord models.
 By subscribing to ActiveSupport notifications, it provides detailed insights into the queries being run, including the tables involved and the locations in your code where the queries are generated.
 There are three things this gem allows you to do

 1. You can compare two codes to view the difference in SQL counts on locations with a graph or a table.